 - Print or digital media (fonts don’t behave the same on-screen as in print).

-At Soul Space, we understand how a book’s typeface can affect the way it communicates with the reader.
+At Soul Space Design, we understand how a book’s typeface can affect the way it communicates with the reader.

 One particular design issue is ‘font pairing’.
-It’s a rare book that has the same font all the way through: chapter headings, captions, subtitles, all are usually in a different font to the rest of the text.
+It’s a rare book that has the same font all the way through: chapter headings, captions, subtitles, they’re all usually in a different font to the rest of the text.
 But not all fonts work well together and mixing them is something of an art.
 This is where we come in.
-We know from experience what works and more than that, we care about making sure your book has beautiful fonts that work together.
+We know from experience what works and what doesn’t.
+And more than that, we care about making sure your book has beautiful fonts that work together.

 The layout stage is all about taking the agreed elements of your design and putting them together on the page.
 The typography, illustrations, photos, charts and tables are all put into a grid system.

 By combining international best design practices (including kerning and leading, hyphenation and justification and weeding out ‘widows’ and ‘orphans’) once you approve the design concept, we’ll craft the structure of each and every page: margins, flowlines, spatial zones, markers, modules and columns, resulting in a consistent, clear and readable book.

 It’s incredibly important to us that you love your finished book, and a natural part of the design process is making revisions based on your feedback.
 We don’t set a limit on the number of revisions (within reason), instead we prefer to work until the book is just as you want it!

 5. Pre-press files for commercial print or CreateSpace (Print on Demand).

 At this stage, you are completely happy with the look and feel of your finished book, and production (print or digital) can begin.

 6. Digital files ready for distribution.